General Recording Requirements

 The legal description must include; if property is un-platted, a metes and bounds description including the section, township, and range.
 If the property is platted, the description must include lot, block, and subdivision.

 The document must be legible enough to reproduce a clear reproduction.
 If a document is not legible enough to do so, an exact copy may be attached for recording and will be counted as additional pages.

 The Register of Deeds may reject any document which is not legible enough to produce a clear and legible reproduction.

 Real Estate Documents Are Recorded and Returned After Processing

 Under most circumstances, recorded documents are processed and available for pick up, or placed in the mail, the business day following recording.

 Fees to Be Paid at the Time of Filing

 Fees are set by state statute KSA 28-115.
 Please, see 2018 filing fees.

 Mortgage Registration Tax

-Mortgage registration tax is required to be paid when a mortgage is filed.
-The tax is calculated by multiplying the principal indebtedness by $.001.
+Mortgage registration tax is required when filing a mortgage.
+The tax is calculated by multiplying the principal indebtedness by .0005.
 This tax is in addition to the regular filing fee.